erikerlandson/coulomb/README.md

 Failure(scala.tools.reflect.ToolBoxError: reflective compilation has failed ...
 ```

-As an example of `coulomb` applied to improved type safety for application configuration
+As an example of `coulomb` applied to unit type safety for application configuration
-settings, the following demonstrates a simple integration of the
+settings, the following demonstrates the `coulomb.typesafeconfig` integration of the
 [Typesafe `config` package](https://github.com/lightbend/config)
 with `coulomb` unit analysis, using `QuantityParser`.